PhilRW/dude-wheres-my-vin/README.md

   pip install robotframework-seleniumlibrary
   ```

+## Setup

 Modify the `resource.robot` file to contain your Tesla account email, password, and reservation number you want to check on.
-You could also change how you get notified by modifying the command of the `Notify` keyword.
+You could also change how you get notified by modifying the command in the `Notify` keyword.

+## Run

 Execute `robot tesla.robot` to execute the test suite.